Abib-ops/Abib/README.txt

 The current implementation requires that you either provide no arguments or exactly three arguments, in the following order: font-size, width, and height.
-By default, these values are set to 14, 480, and 810 respectively.
-Consequently, if you only wish to modify the font size, you must supply all three parameters—for example, "11 480 810" or "12 480 810."
+By default, these values are set to "14 480 810" respectively.
+Consequently, if you only wish to modify the font size, you must supply all three parameters, e.g. "11 480 810" or "12 480 810."
 This approach ensures that a wide range of window sizes can be accommodated to suit different screens.